fastly/compute-js-static-publish/README.md

 * Can be configured to serve a 404 not found file.
 * Returns `null` if nothing matches, so that you can add your own handling if necessary.

-During initial scaffolding, the configuration based on the command-line parameters and preset are written to your `./static-publisher.rc.js` file under the `server` key.
+During initial scaffolding, the configuration based on the command-line parameters is written to your `./static-publisher.rc.js` file under the `server` key.

 ### Configuring PublisherServer